ngaskill/headlessapis.wedeploy.io/content/docs/my-user-account/my-user-account.md

 * **name**: The user's full name.
 * **profileURL**: The user's profile URL.

-The model also offers the following links:
+This model also contains the following links:

 * **roles**: The user's roles.
 * **myOrganizations**: The user's Organizations.